-San Francisco Chinatown is about eight blocks long and has two long main streets, Grant and Stockton.
-Many visitors just walk down Grant, buy a souvenir or two and move on, but you know better.
+San Francisco Chinatown is about eight blocks long and has two long main streets, Grant Avenue and Stockton Street.
+Many visitors just amble down Grant, buy a souvenir or two and move on, but you know better.
 If you pay attention and use this guide, you'll find some pretty fascinating stuff just off the beaten path.

 Chinatown is one of San Francisco's top-rated sights.
 Find out what the rest are.

 Three annual festivals honor the city's Chinese heritage.
-The Chinese New Year and the Autumn Moon Festivals draw street-clogging crowds to Chinatown.
+Chinese New Year and the Autumn Moon Festival draw street-clogging crowds to Chinatown.
 The Dragon Boat Festival is held on Treasure Island, with free shuttles available.

-The part of San Francisco Chinatown that tourists find interesting is along Stockton and Grant between Bush and Columbus.
+The part of San Francisco Chinatown that tourists find interesting is bounded by Stockton, Grant, Bush and Columbus.